 How much fun is that??

 Okay, so when I heard I could create a shrinky dink out of my plastic leftover containers.
-I am happy to admit I was more excited than an adult should be.
+I must admit I was more excited than an adult should be.
 It brought back so many of my childhood memories like Mork and Mindy and their wild outfits, Care Bears, Rainbow bright, and just a simple coloring book.
 You know the simple times when your mom told you to go outside to play?
 You didn’t want to come home until dark and she had no idea where you had been all day!
 Ah.. truly living your best life !!

 Okay, back to this post.. hahah ..
-Let’s get started making your own Shrinky Dinks to share a special moment with your kids.
+Let’s get started making your own shrinky dinks to share a special moment with your kids.

 NOTE: Recommended for children 5 years of age and older.
 Adult supervision is required during the baking process.